 Amphetamines are members of a chemical family of phenethylamines, whose members may be stimulant or hallucinogenic substances.
 Since amphetamine has a weak base (lipid soluble), when the body’s pH within alkaline limits (0-7), more of it is absorbed via lipid-rich cell membranes of the gut epithelium after ingestion (“Adderall XR Prescribing Information” United States Food and Drug Administration.
 Shire US Inc. December 2013).
 Further on, amphetamine enters the bloodstream and binds to plasma proteins at a certain level (15-40% of amphetamines).
 Plasma concentrations of amphetamine occur in 3 hours after ingestion.
 Finally, this chemical substance is eliminated via kidneys, where urine pH determines its half-life (alkaline urine prolongs the period needed for amphetamines to leave the kidneys).

 How Long Does the Amphetamine Effect last?

-The effects vary from person to person, and the key factor is the amount taken.
+The effects vary from person to person, and the key factor is the amount taken and the ingredients used to make Amphetamine.
 If one takes one dose of amphetamine, he/she will experience its effects between 30 minutes to 4 hours after use, although residual effects last longer – 3 to 12 hours, even for a few days.

 Amphetamine Testing Information